 If you have pets at home, try to keep them away from the leaves so that they don’t eat them.
 This could be dangerous for them.

 Here’s how you can grow citronella right from your own home:

 What you need

 - Plant the citronella cuttings in the spring, after the cold winter days have passed.

 - The first thing you have to do is put the gravel on the ground.
-Then pour on the rich soil, which already has nutrients it in to ensure the plant is well nourished.
+Then, pour the rich soil, which already has nutrients it in to ensure the plant is well-nourished.

 - The plant needs sun.
 You also need to protect it from cold winds and dampness.

 - Water it twice a week and remember to remove any yellow leaves, as they could hinder its growth.